Gallina: Pottery

-Some pottery and reusable vessels imitate the Rosa style but still have distinctly different characteristics.
+Some of the ceramic reusable bowls and jars share similarities with Rosa era pieces, yet there are key differences.
 For instance, the wide mouth cook pots found commonly at Gallina sites are not seen among Rosa artifacts.
 Also, all jars found at Rosa sites have flat bottoms whereas the Gallina jars commonly have a tapering underbody that end in a point.
 This was probably designed to allow the jar to be settled upright in a bed of ashes in the fire pit.
 The Gallina also modified the necks of their jars, more than likely designed to allow the jar to be easier to hold.
-The Gallina are also recognized for their black on white pottery designs that, while not completely accurate, are still more complex than any patterns found at Rosa sites.
+The Gallina are recognized for their black on white, grey utility, corrugated and basket impressed pottery designs.

 Architecture

 Gallina architecture was also influenced by the Rosa style.
 Villages ranged from three to twenty dwellings and were generally combinations of surface structures and pit houses with north-south orientation.
 The pit houses were often dug in the high points of mesas and then completely palisaded.
-Surface houses often had storage bins that extended off the east and west side of the house.
-These houses were generally "unit-type" which has thick walls of unworked stones in mud mortar.
+The house interiors are seen to have two hearths with banquets, or benches which skirt the walls, these are believed to be used as beds as well as seats.
+Pit houses often include wing walled storage units.
+Unit houses often had storage bins that extended off the east and west side of the house.
+Evidence supports the idea that these bins were used primarily for food/grain storage as remains are often found within.
+These houses were generally "unit-type" which have thick walls of unworked stones in mud mortar.
 The interiors of these houses were smooth and neatly plastered.
 They also contained fire pits with U-shaped deflectors that directed heat and caught ash.
 There was generally a ventilator shaft through the wall that followed the north-south orientation of the house.
 The interior roofs were left as beams and bags were hung from them as a storage method.
-The surface houses were always rectangular, however, the pit houses could be round or rectangular and tunnels connected pit and surface houses.
-These houses were moderately transitory as there is some evidence that the Gallina would leave a dwelling to move short distances, probably to follow the rainfall.
+The surface houses were always rectangular, however, the pit houses could be round or rectangular.
+Both styles of houses were accessed through roof entry, this is evident from the structural remains of ladders.

 Towers

 The Gallina constructed masonry towers along ridges.
 The towers generally had thick walls and better than usual masonry.
 This thickness was probably designed to support the weight.
-The towers were not designed as two-story buildings and generally simply entered on the high level by a ladder.
+The towers were about 20-30 Ft one story buildings entered on the high level by a ladder.
 These towers were possibly signal stations similar to a line of telegraph stations.
-Another possibility is that the towers were simply used for storage or any food that was not immediately consumed.
+While the possibility of reuse for food storage is plausible, the fact remains that was not the intended use.